This tandoori chicken recipe brings that deliciously savory taste of Indian food right into our own kitchens.

 - lemon wedges for serving

 - Garam masala is a mix of Indian spices that Indian cooks use all the time.
-It is quite similar to our curry powder so use that instead if you can’t find or don’t have the garam masala.
+It is quite similar to our curry powder so use that instead if you can’t find the garam masala.

 - It is important to turn the chicken pieces in the marinade from time to time to ensure that all the pieces get well coated and well marinated.